Please be aware this part of our website is under construction

 There is an internet cafe at the Visitor Information Centre, or you can pick up a prepaid voucher for the wifi hotspots located in township areas.

-Divers Villa & Seaspray have limited & free Wifi via satellite for customers
+Divers Villa & Seaspray have free Wifi via fibre for customers.(fair use policy)